XDLoLiK/move-copy-lab/README.md

 between shallow copy and deep copy.

 ### Shallow Copy
-In shallow copy, an object is created by simply copying the data of all variables of the original object.
-This works well if none of the variables of the object are defined in the heap section of memory.
-If some variables are dynamically allocated memory from heap section, then the copied object variable will also reference the same memory location.
-This will create ambiguity and run-time errors, dangling pointer.
+Shallow copy simply means copying the data of all variables of the original object without diving into its internals.
+This works well if none of the variables are allocated on the heap.
+If some variables are allocated dynamically, then the copied object' variable will also reference the same memory location.
+This may ambiguity and run-time errors, possibly resulting in a dangling pointer.
-Since both objects will reference to the same memory location, then change made by one will reflect those change in another object as well.
-Since we wanted to create a replica of the object, this purpose will not be filled by Shallow copy.
+Since both if the objects reference the same memory location, a change made by one of them would causes the same change in another object as well.
+So, if our task is to create a complete replica of the object, it cannot be acomplished with via shallow copying.

 ### Deep Copy
-In Deep copy, an object is created by copying data of all variables, and it also allocates similar memory resources with the same value to the object.
-In order to perform Deep copy, we need to explicitly define the copy constructor and assign dynamic memory as well, if required.
-Also, it is required to dynamically allocate ~memory to the variables in the other constructors, as well.
+In deep copying, an object is created by copying all of the variables' underlying data.
+It also means allocating similar memory resources and assigning it the same value as the original object.
+In order to perform deep copy, one would need to explicitly define the copy constructor and allocate heap memory as well.

 ![Shallow Copy Vs. Deep Copy](https://docs.oracle.com/cd/E19205-01/819-3701/images/image2.gif)

 ## Move Semantics
 C++ move constructors use so-called rvalue references.
-Rvalue references are basically references to the objects which are soon to be destroyed.
+Rvalue references are basically references to the objects that are soon to be destroyed.
 These temporary objects are never to be used by the user again, thus they can serve us as a trash can where we store all the useless data.
 In move constructors we can always use shallow copying.
-That is why move constructors are usually a better choice when talking about perfomance.
+That is why move constructors are usually a better choice in regard to perfomance.

 ## Note
-I am not going to take T(T&) and T(const T&&) into account as they both don't make sense.
-The first one is dangerous because it can quite easily modify the source if it was not originally const and it takes precedence over the regular copy constructor.
+I am not going to take T(T&) and T(const T&&) constuctors into an account as they both don't make much sense.
+The first one is dangerous because it allows the modification of the source object if it was not originally const and it takes precedence over the regular copy constructor.
 The second one is simply stupid.
 The dying object says: "I'm dying, take my pointers, I don't need them anymore".
 And the constructor answers: "No, I can’t do that, they are